Press and Reviews for Before Central Park

 — Kenneth T. Jackson, editor in chief of The Encyclopedia of New York City

+Wandering through the green heart of the city, Central Park, who hasn’t wondered: What have these rocks seen?
 What do the trees know?
 Who came before?
 Thank goodness for the charming, curious, careful historian, Sara Cedar Miller, who labored thirty years to bring us their surprising stories.
 Highly recommended.

 — Eric W. Sanderson, author of Mannahatta: A Natural History of New York Cit